 Monitoring of incidents will take place on a regular basis and the results used to inform planning to meet individual pupil and school needs.
 A Register of False Accusations made against staff will be maintained as an additional safeguard for staff working in this difficult area.

-To support the Headteacher and school and ensure objectivity the School Improvement Partner Officer to the school will be involved with the monitoring process.
-In addition, at Waterloo Primary School, Miss E. Young is the named Governor who supports this process by undertaking termly audits of incidents and feeding back findings to the Headteacher and Governing Body.
+At Waterloo Primary School, Miss E. Young is the named Governor who supports this process by undertaking termly audits of incidents and feeding back findings to the Headteacher and Governing Body.

-Reviewed: January 2021 Agreed: Next Review: January 2022
+Reviewed: November 2023 Agreed: Next Review: November 2024